-58.601G Theories of Counselling
+58.601G Theories of Counselling F Y1L3 Y2L1

 Includes fundamental considerations of models for guidance and pupil personnel procedures.
 Cognitively and effectively oriented counselling approaches, leading to the development of a personal theory of educational counselling.
 Relationships to practice, both actual and possible.
 Counselling objectives, their interaction with therapeutic relationships, the process of change, and the contributions of research and evaluation concerning these concepts.

-Counselling within a bureaucracy, professional ethics concerning the child, the parent, the school and the educational authority, and conflicts in client-employee expectations.
+Counselling within a bureaucracy, professional ethics concerning the child, the parent, the school and the education authority, and the conflicts in client-employee expectations.
 The counsellor and society, socially acceptable as opposed to socially unacceptable behaviour, individuality, personal liberty, social expectations and conformity are discussed in the perspective of the counsellor's future role.

-58.602G Psychological Analysis: Assessment and Diagnosis
+58.602G Psychological Analysis: Assessment and Diagnosis F Y1L3 Y2L1

 Lectures, demonstrations, discussion and practice covering the rationale of psychometrics and the development of a philosophy of testing, concepts of individual differences, and normative constructs as well as the administration of a range of instruments of measurement and evaluation.
 Tests of both group and individual.
-Tests cover general ability and specific measures over both cognitive and personality fields.
-Practical work includes administration and a consideration of the principles behind each test, and a thorough coverage of marking, recording, interpretation, analysis of results, and the presentation of results to school staffs and other reportees of varying levels of sophistication.
+Tests cover general ability and specific measures over both cognitive and personality fleids.
+Practical work includes administration and a consideration of the principles behind each test, and a thorough coverage of marking, recording, interpretation, analysis of results, and the presentation of sophistication.
 All age groups and levels of education are covered.